ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 #### Classic editor

-Besides the inline styles, in order to mimic the editor content, all the default CKEditor 4 CSS rules are sent to the service.
+Besides the inline styles, in order to recreate the editor content, all the default CKEditor 4 CSS rules are sent to the service.
 They can be overriden by {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} option or extended by {@linkapi CKEDITOR.addCss CKEDITOR.addCss} method.

 #### Divarea and Inline editor